- The act of an elk peeing on itself is not uncommon. The term to describe it is “self-anointing.”

-American national park Yellowstone National Park is situated in the western part of the country, mostly in Wyoming’s northwest corner and spreading into Montana and Idaho.
-The majority of Yellowstone’s land area is covered with lava flows and boulders from volcanic eruptions.
+America’s Yellowstone National Park is situated in the western part of the country, mainly in Wyoming’s northwest corner and spreading into Montana and Idaho.
+Most of Yellowstone’s land area is covered with lava flows and boulders from volcanic eruptions.
 There are hundreds of known species of mammals, fowl, fish, reptiles, amphibians, and even a few that are endangered or vulnerable.
 It’s a spectacle that must be seen.

 With so much beauty surrounding visitors at Yellowstone National Park, the last thing they expected to see was caught on film by an onlooker.
-On September 20th, 2021, the people visiting the beloved park spotted an elk relaxing near the parking lot.
+On September 20, 2021, the people visiting the beloved park spotted an elk relaxing near the parking lot.
+As he’s being filmed, the elk gets up, seemingly to leave the area.
+Instead, we see the elk start to pee … all over his face!
+As other drivers are angry about the hold-up, it’s somehow a mesmerizing sight to see.

 The elk lets out a noise comparable to a scream or whistle.
 A bull elk’s bugle may be recognized by non-hunters as well.
-There are several different tones to the sound, which start out low and then turns into a loud scream.
-When they are looking for a mate during the rut, bulls will bugle.
+There are several different tones to the sound, which start low and then turns into a scream.
+Bulls will bugle when they are looking for a mate during the rut.

 As a symbol of authority, the vocalization also acts as a warning to nearby bulls.
 Although you can’t estimate a bull’s size solely on his bugle, you may use it as a beacon to find him.
 Just like rush hour in the city, you can hear people become irritated at those who’ve stopped to watch the beautiful animal.